subvertnormality/mosaic/README.md

 Scales apply in the following priority order:

 * Channel Scale Trig Locks: These have the highest priority.
-No matter your other settings, these are always honored.
+No matter your other settings, these are always honoured.
 * Global Scale Trig Locks: These come next in line.
 * Default Channel Scale: If no scale locks are set, the sequencer uses the channel default.
 * Global Default Scale: If there are no scale locks and your channel doesn't have a default scale set, the sequencer uses the global scale.